 SUE_UF_FAILED_DEV_UNRECOVERABLE

-The update firmware process failed and the device is neither usable nor recoverable through software.
+The update firmware process failed, and the device is neither usable nor recoverable through software.
 The device requires service to be returned to an operational state.

 SUE_UF_FAILED_DEV_NEEDS_FIRMWARE

-The update firmware process failed and the device will not be operational until another attempt to update the firmware is successful.
+The update firmware process failed, and the device will not be operational until another attempt to update the firmware is successful.

 SUE_UF_FAILED_DEV_UNKNOWN

-The update firmware process failed and the device is in an indeterminate state.
+The update firmware process failed, and the device is in an indeterminate state.

 Errors A PosControlException may be thrown when this method is invoked.
 For further information, see “Exceptions” on page C-39.